• Skip to main content

 Read “Natasha Stott Despoja on Domestic Violence“.
 She denounced male disrespect and control of women and urged the government to speed up the delivery of its $150m package to support people experiencing domestic violence during the pandemic.
 National Press Club, 19 August 2020.

-Read “See What You Made Me Do” by Jess Hill, winner of the 2020 Stella Prize, calling for an end to domestic violence and the criminalisation of coercive control.
+Read “See What You Made Me Do” by Jess Hill, winner of the 2020 Stella Prize, calling for an end to domestic violence and coercive control.
 And as Grace Tame, Australian of the Year 2021 says: “We find truth in stories of survival, converting negativity to positivity” – she lobbied and changed Tasmanian law to allow sexual assault victims to speak.
-She says there are 8 different laws for consent in the states so it needs a national approach along with “consent” education and new laws.
+She says there are 8 different laws for consent in each State, so it needs a national approach along with “consent” education and new laws.
 She has excellent advice for survivors – see News/Go Girl page.
 ABC Q+A. 4 Feb.
 2021.

 Visit www.brazenhussies.com.au to view a screening of “Brazen Hussies” a new film showing the 1980s activism against violence towards women.